 Several local farmers have been involved in the direction of SCOPE.
 Initially, a survey of local growers influenced the breeding objectives of both the tomato and peppers projects.

 The SCOPE Project offers internship credits for undergraduate students.
-To join the project, contact Amanda Saichaie with a list of teams you would be interested in joining.
+To join the project, contact Antonia Palkovic with a list of teams you would be interested in joining.